Science and technology in Germany: Physics

+Karl Schwarzschild (1873–1916) was an astrophysicist from Frankfurt am Main.
+He was professor and director of the Göttingen Observatory from 1901 to 1909.
+There he was able to work together with scientists like David Hilbert (1862–1943) and Hermann Minkowski (1864–1909).
+Schwarzschild works on relativity provided the first exact solutions to the field equations of Albert Einstein's general relativity – one for an uncharged, non-rotating spherically symmetric body and one for a static isotropic void around a solid body.
+Schwarzschild did some fundamental works on classical black holes.
+This is why some properties of black holes got their name, namely the Schwarzschild metric and the Schwarzschild radius.
+The center of a non-rotating, uncharged black hole is called the Schwarzschild singularity.

 Paul Forman in 1971 argued the remarkable scientific achievements in quantum physics were the cross-product of the hostile intellectual atmosphere whereby many scientists rejected Weimar Germany and Jewish scientists, revolts against causality, determinism and materialism, and the creation of the revolutionary new theory of quantum mechanics.
 The scientists adjusted to the intellectual environment by dropping Newtonian causality from quantum mechanics, thereby opening up an entirely new and highly successful approach to physics.
 The "Forman Thesis" has generated an intense debate among historians of science.